Kamala Harris, unburdened by what has been, now free to run for president

 There are also areas where Harris may perform better than Biden, such as among Arab Americans who are angry at Biden for his support for Israel’s war in Gaza.

-In the weeks since the Trump v Biden debate, there has been a noticeable bump in enthusiasm from Harris’ supporters online, who call themselves the “KHive.”
+In the weeks since the Trump v Biden debate, there has been a noticeable bump in enthusiasm from Harris’s supporters online, who call themselves the “KHive”.

 Memes featuring Harris laughing and delivering her infamous and often-repeated quotes are going viral again — among them a four-minute supercut of her saying her favorite line: “What can be, unburdened by what has been.”